What are the most important personal qualities to have?

 Balancing personal qualities

-Before we get to the personal qualities, a quick note about balancing personal qualities.
+I must also make a quick note about balancing personal qualities.

 Rare is the person whose personality traits are perfectly in balance as a starting place.
 Which isn’t a problem except our tendency is often to double-down on the virtues that we already have, rather than developing complementary virtues.